 a.
-New Hires for Executives (PWD) Answer No

-b.
-New Hires for Managers (PWD) Answer N/A
+New Hires for Executives (PWD) Answer No b.
+New Hires for Managers (PWD) Answer N/A c.
+New Hires for Supervisors (PWD)

-c.
-New Hires for Supervisors (PWD) Answer N/A
+Answer N/A

-The CIA hires SES officers that are defined as Executives.
-New Hire Executive Selections were compared to the Qualified Applicant pool.
-The percentages for PWD were not more than two percentage points below the respective benchmark, so a trigger was not identified for Executives.
-In general, the CIA does not hire externally for specific manager or supervisor positions.
+In general, the CIA does not hire externally for specific manager positions.
 Officers are hired for career services and at specific grade levels.
 This is separate from the positions.
 Therefore, relevant PWD hiring data was not available for this section.